telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/format.md

     [Green]#.###;[Red]#.###

-The example below demonstrates how to display positive numbers in green, negative numbers in red, and the the "Zero" text in blue if the number is zero.
+The example below demonstrates how to display positive numbers in green, negative numbers in red, and the `"Zero"` text in blue if the number is zero.

 ###### Example